gregfelice/emacs-dx/emacs-dx.md

 **Many developers want to use Emacs, but quickly give up on it because of a frustrating and time consuming configuration experience.
 The root problems driving these frustrations are solvable.
 This document is a draft vision for how to help developers quickly get productive on Emacs on the tasks that matter to them.
 I believe we can increase the number of developers who try Emacs, get value quickly enough to use it more, and promote its virtues to friends.**

-**This document is an imperfect draft, written with the intention to collaborate with others, define a plan, and drive a measurable outcome.
-Comments and contributions are welcomed.**
+**This document is an imperfect draft, written with the intention to collaborate with others to define a plan and drive a measurable outcome.
+Reach out if you're interested.**

 [emacs-dx Discussion on Discord](https://discord.gg/9F4DSE25r7)